yueen-ma/Awesome-VLA/README.md

+# A Survey on Vision-Language-Action Models for Embodied AI

-This will be the official repo for our survey: A Survey on Vision-Language-Action Models for Embodied AI.
-[ArXiv](https://arxiv.org/abs/2405.14093)
+This will be the official repo for our survey: [[ArXiv]](https://arxiv.org/abs/2405.14093)

 We will soon start maintaining this repo to include more recent works faster.